bormaxi8080/bormaxi8080/README.md

 Continued...

-**Jun 2026** Veridex / Sourcely — software for journalists, fact-checkers, and OSINT researchers to verify sources, structure evidence, and turn open data into trustworthy investigations.
+**Jun 2026** Evidentia / Sourcely — software for journalists, fact-checkers, and OSINT researchers to verify sources, structure evidence, and turn open data into trustworthy investigations.

 **Jun 2026:** [just-ai](https://github.com/bormaxi8080/just-ai).
 This repository is a fork of just with additional just-ai functionality.
 The core just behavior stays the same: recipes from a justfile still run through the regular just binary, recipe syntax is unchanged, and existing projects do not need AI configuration. just-ai is shipped as an extension next to just, not as a replacement for it.
 It uses just --dump --dump-format json to read a structured description of the justfile, builds compact project context, scores command risk locally, and sends that context to a configured OpenAI-compatible provider only for AI commands.